yellowstonegames/SquidLib/README.md

 ###Ease Of Use
 -   Standard GUI notation of (x,y) locations within the grid
 -   Uses Swing components or the scene2d.ui classes from libGDX
-  -   Only one of either Swing or LibGDX is required to use to display a grid; using libGDX should work on desktop and Android, as well as probably iOS via RoboVM (untested).
+  -   Only one of either Swing or LibGDX is required to use to display a grid; using libGDX should work on desktop and Android, plus HTML with some caveats, as well as probably iOS via RoboVM (untested).
 -   Any Font can be used
   -   This means TTF or OTF fonts in Swing
   -   For libGDX, it means bitmap fonts created in the AngelCode format, which can be generated from libGDX's Hiero tool using TTF or OTF fonts as input